Professor of Marketing

 B.A.: Eastern Washington University 1969

-Loroz, Peggy Sue, and James G. Helgeson (forthcoming Summer 2013), “Boomers and Their Babies: An Exploratory Comparison of Psychological Profiles and Advertising Appeal Effectiveness across Two Generations,” Journal of Marketing Theory and Practice.
+Loroz, Peggy Sue and James G. Helgeson (2013), “Boomers and their Babies: An Exploratory Study Comparing Psychological Profiles and Advertising Appeal Effectiveness across Two Generations,” Journal of Marketing Theory and Practice, 20, (3), (Summer), 289-306.

 Kurpis, Lada, and James G. Helgeson (2012), “The Effects of Country-of-Origin and Product Category "Fit" on Acceptance of Non-Traditional Exports,” International Research Journal of Global Business Development, 1, (1), 9-18.